Can you imagine being able to track the ROI of traffic from…

 - Paid Ads

-- How to use goal to determine which site visitors are taking action.
+- Creating goals to determine which site visitors are taking action

 Do you know what UTM stands for?